Easy 3-loop braids

 see you then, dom

-update, 2013 Feb—the old “full-screen” icon in the right corner is now gone, currently you have to click to view it on Scribd to see it full-size (lower left corner of the thumbnail window).
+update, 2013 Feb—the old “full-screen” icon in the right corner is now gone, currently you have to click to view it on Scribd to see it full-size.

 I’m madly putting class papers together, myself.